 Customers for our products include both large multinational and smaller OEMs.
 We maintain relationships with OEMs in a diverse range of industries encompassing the military, industrial, medical, and consumer market sectors.
-During 2003, 70% of our sales were to firms based in the United States and 30% were to international firms, compared to 74% domestic sales and 26% international sales during 2002.
-In 2003, three customers accounted for 37% of sales.
-One customer represented 21% of sales and the other two represented 8% each.
-In 2002, our customer base included two customers who accounted for 32% of sales.
-One customer represented 18% and the other customer represented 14% of sales.
-We anticipate that international sales will continue to increase as a percentage of our sales.
+During 2004, 78% of our net revenue were to firms based in the United States and 22% were to international firms, compared to 70% domestic revenue and 30% international revenue during 2003.
+In 2004, we had two customers that individually accounted for more than 10% of our total net revenue.
+One customer accounted for 17% of total net revenue and the other accounted for 15%.
+In 2003, we had one customer that individually accounted for more than 10% of our total net revenue.
+This customer accounted for 21% of total net revenue.